brillout/wildcard-api/docs/rpc.template.md

 ## Schema vs Schemaless

-> **TL;DR**
-> <br/>
-> - REST/GraphQL have a schema which abstracts SQL/ORM queries away from the frontend.
-> - The schema decouples frontend development from backend development.
-> - RPC is schemaless and the frontend uses SQL/ORM queries directly instead.
-> - RPC is simpler and more powerful when frontend and backend are developed hand-in-hand

 The fundamental difference between RPC and REST/GraphQL is that RPC is schemaless whereas REST/GraphQL has a schema.
-This section we explain what schemaless and having a schema means and the consequences between the two.

--IMAGE

 Let's for example consider a todo list.

-For example, a RESTful API of a simple todo list app would have a schema queries with operations like the following:
+A RESTful API of a simple todo list app would have a schema queries like this:
 - `HTTP GET /todos` to list all todo items.
 - `HTTP POST /todos` to create a new todo item.
 - `HTTP GET /todos/{id}` to read a todo item with the id `{id}`.